Aziz17M/eatout-restaurant-management/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## 📄 License

-This project is open source and available under the [MIT License](LICENSE).

-## 👨‍💻 Author

-Created with ❤️ for restaurant management

-## 🙏 Acknowledgments

-- Symfony Framework
-- Doctrine ORM
-- Twig Template Engine

----

 **EatOut** - Making restaurant reservations simple and efficient! 🍽️